PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: Okay.
 Okay.
 Interesting.
 Speaking of the home and the family unit, you know, when your kid and maybe you get like a cut and your dad spits on it and rubs it in and it’s like, oh, that’ll disinfect it.
 Family germs…is that an urban legend?
 That they don't really infect you the way that outside germs would?

-DR. DREWS: That an urban legend.
+DR. DREWS: That actually is an urban legend.
 You know, we carry a lot of bacteria in our mouth and, you know, we are not immune necessarily to those that our parents carry.
 So, you still can get infection from germs that are inside the home and inside your family.
 So, again, handwashing and all those appropriate hygiene recommendations stand both inside the home and outside the home.

 ZACH: Even like sharing a straw, for instance…

 ZACH: Okay, fair enough.
 Fair enough.
 And then, you know, I don't have a beard myself — I've tried to grow beards before, unsuccessful — but I've heard, like, men's beards can actually accumulate a lot of germs as well.

 DR. DREWS: Surprisingly, they can.
 So facial hair also needs to be managed and kept clean.
 So, you want to make sure that you're using a nice shampoo or a facial soap and water to keep that clean on a regular basis as well.

 ZACH: So, you leave your home, usually in your car.
 Your car, again, has your food and other things, bags that you carry in and out of different places or set in your car.
 Who knows what clothes, you know, where your clothes have been, where you’re in that same seat the next day.
 You go home, you take a shower, you put on new clothes, but you're in that same seat you're in yesterday when you were dirty.
 Should you be routinely cleaning your car for the same germ-free ideal.